diehlsa/hpc-tutorial/README.md

 ### Example

-This example will show you how to use the latest version of TopHat in conjunction with the latest Bowtie2, by using the versions prebuilt for Linux by the developers.
+This example will show you how to use TopHat in conjunction with Bowtie2.

 ```